Michaelene Colestock, CEO

 Sara received her Bachelor of Science degree in alcohol and drug counseling from Metropolitan State University and is a licensed alcohol and drug counselor.
 Sara's approach to providing care is person-centered and believes in the importance of the therapeutic alliance between a client and provider.
 She has experience working with diverse populations and is skilled in assisting clients with working through grief, and challenging shame-based beliefs.
 She provides a strengths-based approach in helping clients reach their full potential.

-Samantha Bucholz-Anderson, ADC Intern
+Samantha Bucholz-Anderson, Counselor

 Pamela Brown, Counselor